x00159365/eadesignca1/README.md

  - used python code py and requirements file provided in lecture
  - function to execure needed to match the function in the py file.

+---
 10. plan is to collect the data using lab4 (calling CF example, can set it up like the sportsfetcher and tear it down again also. or like a door.)
+---

+11. Looking at postman again.
+Can send results to influxdb using newman
+12. Used Helm to install influxdb to k8s, plan is to use Grafana to plot this.
+- to connect using port forwarding: kubectl port-forward --namespace default $(kubectl get pods --namespace default -l app=mike-influxdb -o jsonpath='{ .items[0].metadata.name }') 8086:8086
+- port forwarding failed. trying to expose from k8s ui using 'expose' option in pod details.
+TCP:80 and load balancer
+13. installed newman locally  `npm install -g newman`
+14. installed newman-reporter-influxdb `npm install -g newman-reporter-influxdb`
+15. this will run the collection of tests I saved from postman, but I need to authenticate with influxdb. lots of issues trying to get this going.
+16. checked influxdb, authentication set by default. updated Helm chart values yaml and delete/reinstall using Helm
+- this gave errors during install, but eventually returned ok. could get user and pwd from GCP cloud shell using commands shown in appendix 2.
+- Exposed ip again using k8s UI in GCP. copied port forwarding address. setup locally.
+- Downloaded influxdb cli, tried to connect. issues.
+- tried connecting to influx cli inside the pod, using ssh command below in appendix 2
+- the service ingress was targeting the wrong port. working after that!
+- once connected with the influxdb cli, created the database
+- Ran newman tests, and was able to run a select from the CLI and see the data in the db
+- Setup dashboard in grafana to plot the data from the db
+18. added a delay to newman run, so that graph might look better
+19.

 NOTE: for kill/restart could try updating the surge option in cluster details to see if it makes this better.